KiCad/kicad-source-mirror/qa/data/pcbnew/plugins/allegro/README.md

     and the conversion of binary data to the intermediate DB_OBJ form.
 - `AllegroBoards` - generalised tests on the full import of entire board files, with test cases generated from a registry of board files and the general board "expectation" data.
-  - Slow boards in this suite are labelled as `slow-board` and can be filtered out of the test runs when needed
+  - Slow boards in this suite are labelled as `slow-board` and can be filtered out of the test runs when needed.
+  - These test have the following sub-test units:
+    - `Import` - tests that the board file can be imported without errors
+    - `Expectations` - tests that check the imported board against the expectations defined for that board in the registry (depends on the `Import` test, so will be skipped if the board fails to import)
+    - `Header` - tests on the header data parsing and any specific checks related to the header data
+    - `Blocks` - tests on the parsing of individual blocks and/or conversion of block data to DB_OBJ form.
+      These tests are strictly block-specific, so they don't have the wide board context.

 Tests in the `AllegroBlocks` and `AllegroBoards` suites are generated from the data in the `board_data_registry.json` file.
 These tests are organised into sub-suites based on the board name.

 ## Running tests